fishyEve/cookieChat/README.md

   * When a client reads a message that was pushed to them by the server, it prints that message out onto the screen for the user to read.
   * The server is always listening for messages from all connected clients.
 A client will ONLY read from the socket if there is data in it to be read.
   * When a client is ready to leave the chat, they press CTRL-C. The client sends 'BYE' to the server.
-  * When the server recieves 'BYE' from the client, it pushes the corresponding nickname to the client that left to all other connected clients as well as the string "has left the chat".
-OR When the server recieves 'BYE' from the client, it sends a message to all connected clients that states "a client has left the chat".
+  * When the server recieves 'BYE' from the client, it pushes the corresponding nickname to the client that left to all other connected clients and indicates they have left to all other connected clients.
-  * When a user is ready to shut the server down, they just hit CTRL-C. The server indicates to all connected clients that it will shut down in 5 seconds, and then it shuts down.
-OR when a user is ready to shut the server down they just hit CTRL-C and then the server shuts down.
+  * When a user is ready to shut the server down, they just hit CTRL-C. The server shuts down instantly

 ASSUMPTIONS